flame69-terabaap/Resystance/Privacy-Policy.md

 * [Support Server](https://discord.gg/RpWRWAe9xd)

-THANK YOU FOR USING LOSTY AND ITS SERVICES!!
+THANK YOU FOR USING AXION AND ITS SERVICES!!